ColasNahaboo/cgibashopts/test-suite/README.md

 - `form-files.test` replays saved data for testing file uploads

 `clearenv.sh` is a script to source before (or after) each test to clean all the results of an invocation of cgibashopts, to enable performing multiple tests in the same file.

+## Manual tests
+- **form-local/** tests manually the uploads of files through a real browser and web server on your local machine